llllvvuu/contributor-tools/github_issues/README.md

-Almost everything here, including this README, was written by GPT-3.5 and GPT-4.
+>⚠️  Disclaimer: Almost everything here, including this README, was written by GPT-3.5 and GPT-4.

 # GitHub Issues Contributor Tools